TrueCar (NASDAQ:TRUE) Releases Q2 2021 Earnings Guidance

-TrueCar (NASDAQ:TRUE) last issued its quarterly earnings results on Thursday, May 6th.
-The technology company reported ($0.09) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.05) by ($0.04).
-TrueCar had a negative net margin of 6.11% and a negative return on equity of 0.67%.
+TrueCar (NASDAQ:TRUE) last released its earnings results on Thursday, May 6th.
+The technology company reported ($0.09) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.04).
+TrueCar had a negative return on equity of 0.67% and a negative net margin of 6.11%.
 The firm had revenue of $65.10 million for the quarter, compared to analyst estimates of $61.57 million.
-During the same quarter last year, the business posted $0.04 earnings per share.
-The firm’s revenue for the quarter was down 17.5% compared to the same quarter last year.
-Equities analysts forecast that TrueCar will post -0.29 earnings per share for the current year.
+During the same period last year, the business earned $0.04 earnings per share.
+The firm’s quarterly revenue was down 17.5% compared to the same quarter last year.
+As a group, research analysts anticipate that TrueCar will post -0.29 earnings per share for the current fiscal year.

-In related news, Director Robert Buce sold 12,000 shares of TrueCar stock in a transaction on Wednesday, April 28th.
-The stock was sold at an average price of $4.50, for a total transaction of $54,000.00.
-Following the completion of the sale, the director now owns 152,442 shares of the company’s stock, valued at $685,989.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, EVP Simon Edward Smith sold 7,699 shares of TrueCar stock in a transaction on Wednesday, March 10th.
-The shares were sold at an average price of $5.26, for a total value of $40,496.74.
-Following the sale, the executive vice president now directly owns 228,479 shares of the company’s stock, valued at approximately $1,201,799.54.
+In other TrueCar news, Director Robert Buce sold 12,000 shares of the business’s stock in a transaction on Wednesday, April 28th.
+The shares were sold at an average price of $4.50, for a total value of $54,000.00.
+Following the transaction, the director now directly owns 152,442 shares of the company’s stock, valued at approximately $685,989.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Simon Edward Smith sold 7,699 shares of the business’s stock in a transaction dated Wednesday, March 10th.
+The stock was sold at an average price of $5.26, for a total transaction of $40,496.74.
+Following the completion of the sale, the executive vice president now owns 228,479 shares in the company, valued at $1,201,799.54.
 The disclosure for this sale can be found here.
-Insiders have sold 43,860 shares of company stock worth $215,097 in the last quarter.
-4.20% of the stock is currently owned by corporate insiders.
+Insiders sold 43,860 shares of company stock valued at $215,097 in the last quarter.
+4.20% of the stock is owned by insiders.

 TrueCar, Inc operates as an internet-based information, technology, and communication services company in the United States.
 It operates its platform on the TrueCar website and mobile applications.
 Its platform enables users to obtain market-based pricing data on new and used cars, and to connect with its network of TrueCar certified dealers.